Crystal Night

 Testimony of Hanna Ruth Klopstock

-Young German Jewish girls who took refuge at the Château de la Guette in Villeneuve-sur-Comte (Seine-et-Marne).
+Young German Jewish girls taking refuge at the Château de la Guette in Villeneuve-sur-Comte (Seine-et-Marne).
 France, 1939

-Standing from left to right: Ursula Matzdorff, Francisca Kellner, Gertrud Weihsman, unidentified person, Elfie Reiss, Zelna Cavala; sitting from left to right: Susie Guttman, Minnie Angle, Dita Weiss, Lotte Szampanier, unidentified person, Hanna Klopstock, Renate Tauber, Felicitas Beyt, Hilde Main and Dora Cavala
+From left to right, standing: Ursula Matzdorff, Francisca Kellner, Gertrud Weihsman, unidentified person, Elfie Reiss, Zelna Cavala; from left to right, seated: Susie Guttman, Minnie Angle, Dita Weiss, Lotte Szampanier, unidentified person, Hanna Klopstock, Renate Tauber, Felicitas Beyt, Hilde Main and Dora Cavala

-Hanna Ruth Klopstock was born on 07/02/1924 in Berlin (Germany).
+Hanna Ruth Klopstock was born on 07/02/1924 in Berlin, Germany.
 She grew up in a non-religious Jewish family of German origin.
 In the 1930s, anti-Semitism took root in the city.
-At school, Hanna was pointed at and insulted by her peers.
+At school, Hanna was singled out and insulted by her classmates.
 His brother is regularly beaten.
-From 1931, the "Sturmabteilung" (SA), a paramilitary organization of the National Socialist German Workers' Party, prevented customers from accessing Jewish businesses.
+From 1931, the "Sturmabteilung" (SA), a paramilitary organization of the National Socialist German Workers' Party, prevented customers from accessing Jewish shops.
 Hanna’s father loses his job following the rise to power of Adolf Hitler (1889-1945) on 19/08/1934.
-He was arrested during the antisemitic violence of the Kristallnacht from 09 to 10/11/1938.
+He was arrested during the anti-Semitic violence of Kristallnacht from 09 to 10/11/1938.
 He will not return.
-Evicted from her apartment, the family is forced to sell her furniture and sublet a two-room flat to a Jewish family.
+Evicted from her apartment, the family is forced to sell her furniture and sublet a two-room apartment to a Jewish family.
 The borders are gradually closing.
-It is impossible for them to flee.
-In Paris, the family of Edouard de Rothschild set up a safeguarding committee in the hope of collecting 3,000 German Jewish children.
-Hanna is sent to the French capital on 20/03/1939 thanks to an association helping families in difficulty.
-Then begin for her years of wandering and hidden life.
+It is impossible for them to escape.
+In Paris, the family of Edouard de Rothschild set up a safeguarding committee in the hope of raising 3,000 German Jewish children.
+Hanna was sent to the French capital on 20/03/1939 thanks to an association helping families in difficulty.
+Then began for her years of wandering and hidden life.

 Excerpt from the testimony of Hanna Ruth Klopstock carried out in 2005 at the Shoah Memorial